What is Turma! Hadrian’s Cavalry Charge in Carlisle?

 Are there any issues to consider for people with disabilities gaining access to the event?

 We are committed to ensuring that visitors with disabilities are not prevented from enjoying our events because of access needs.
 Whilst the event will provide facilities to ensure that the experience is as accessible as possible, it is acknowledged that the event is on grass and weather conditions and heavy footfall could cause the ground conditions to deteriorate.
+There will be some benches (60 in total) in the audience viewing areas, available on an unreserved basis for those with difficulty in standing for long periods.
+There will also be an area reserved for wheelchairs users.

 Disabled car parking facilities are available at a range of the cities car parks